MicrosoftDocs/customer-insights-pr.pt-br/ci-docs/audience-insights/export-snapchat.md

 ## <a name="known-limitations"></a>Limitações conhecidas

 - A exportação para o Snapchat é limitada a segmentos.
-- Exportar até 1 milhão de perfis de clientes para o Snapchat pode levar até 15 minutos para ser concluído.
+- Exportar até 1 milhão de perfis para o Snapchat pode levar até 15 minutos para a conclusão.

 ## <a name="set-up-connection-to-snapchat"></a>Configurar conexão com o Snapchat